 Osteopath for Hip Pain?
-In below article we will discuss how an Osteopath can help with your hip pain.
-At Wellthy Clinic we offer alternative treatments to help support you with your hip pain recovery.
+In below article we will discuss symptoms, different causes and estimated recovery time.
+At Wellthy Clinic we offer combined treatments to give your body the best chance to optimise your recovery.

 Where is Hip Pain Felt?